2019 Sri Lanka Easter bombings: Bail controversy

 Nine people were arrested on 22 April 2019 and formally charged with supplying equipment used in connection with an act of terrorism; they appeared in the Colombo Magistrates Court on 6 May 2019.
 They were released on bail of two sureties of LKR500,000 each (approx. $3,000), as the court found the case against them was weak.
 The police launched an investigation to determine whether Wellampitiya police had erred.
 On 9 May 2019, investigators found that Wellampitiya police officers had made several errors, neglecting to put several facts before the court.
 A police spokesman said that action would be taken against the officers responsible.

 On 15 May, Wellampitiya Police officers hit back against the allegations of negligence and filed a complaint to the Judicial Service Commission (JSC) alleging Colombo Magistrate Court Judge Priyantha Liyanage was being biased against the police by releasing nine of the ten suspects produced in court.
 A legal representative appearing on behalf of the suspects stated that the magistrate nor his client needs to wait for the police to complete its investigations for the magistrate to make a decision on the matter, the allegations made by the Wellampitiya Police officers do not have a proper basis in law.
 A police spokesman said an investigation had been launched into the incident, and that it appears that police may have erred by not filing the case under the Prevention of Terrorism Act because the investigations were yet to be completed.
 He further stated that action would be taken against any personnel held responsible as soon as the report from the investigation was released.
 Human Rights Watch urged the Sri Lankan government to ensure that the detained people had access to lawyers.

-All nine suspects were released by the Attorney General of Sri Lanka on 19.01.2021 for lack of evidence against the suspects for further proceedings.
+All nine suspects were released by the Attorney General of Sri Lanka on 19 January 2021 for lack of evidence against the suspects for further proceedings.

 National Thowheeth Jama'ath

 Health Minister Rajitha Senaratne confirmed that all of the bombers were Sri Lankan citizens associated with National Thowheeth Jama'ath (NTJ), a local militant radical Islamist group, but foreign links are suspected.
 There had been no claim of responsibility before 23 April.
 NTJ's leadership had been condemned by several Sri Lankan Muslim organisations in 2016 for advocating extreme fundamentalist indoctrination of children and for clashes with Buddhist monks, and was linked in 2018 to vandalism of Buddhist statues following anti-Muslim riots in Sri Lanka.
-NTJ's leader and "bombing mastermind" Zahran Hashim from Sri Lanka, preached on a pro-ISIL Sri Lankan Facebook account, known as "Al-Ghuraba" media, and on YouTube.
+NTJ's leader and "bombing mastermind" Zahran Hashim from Sri Lanka, preached on a pro-IS Sri Lankan Facebook account, known as "Al-Ghuraba" media, and on YouTube.